aryalsohan0/Customer_Personality_Analysis/README.md

 - NumCatalogPurchases: Number of purchases made using a catalogue
 - NumStorePurchases: Number of purchases made directly in stores
 - NumWebVisitsMonth: Number of visits to company’s website in the last month

+There was no information about Z_CostContact and Z_Revenue.

 ## Target